drakkan/sftpgo/README.md

 - **"sftpd"**, the configuration for the SFTP server
     - `bind_port`, integer.
 The port used for serving SFTP requests.
 Default: 2022
     - `bind_address`, string.
 Leave blank to listen on all available network interfaces.
 Default: ""
     - `idle_timeout`, integer.
 Time in minutes after which an idle client will be disconnected.
+0 menas disabled.
 Default: 15
     - `max_auth_tries` integer.
 Maximum number of authentication attempts permitted per connection.
 If set to a negative number, the number of attempts are unlimited.
 If set to zero, the number of attempts are limited to 6.
     - `umask`, string.
 Umask for the new files and directories.
 This setting has no effect on Windows.
 Default: "0022"
     - `banner`, string.
 Identification string used by the server.
 Default "SFTPGo"